Energy Engineering |

 Heterogeneous turbidity levels in an actual solar pond are inevitable.
 Turbidity of pond water generally increases with depth when allowed to rest for extended periods of time, and turbidity of pond water decreases with depth when it is disturbed by external factors such as rain and wind.
 Therefore, the increasing of up layer turbidity should be prevented and reduced.

-4.3 Thermal Conductivity Loss η2
+4.3 Thermal Conductivity Loss

-Figure 6: Thermal conductivity loss with an increasing thickness of NCZ
+Fig. 6 shows the variation of thermal conductivity loss with an increasing thickness of NCZ.
+Three different

-4.4 Thermal Efficiency of Solar Pond η
+4.4 Thermal Efficiency of Solar Pond

 The calculated data for the thermal efficiency of solar pond are given in Fig. 7 with the reflectivity (R) held constant at 0.3 (a) and 0.8 (b), and turbidity (θ) varied from 0.3–3.7 NTU and was either held constant, increased with depth or decreased with depth.
 The results show that, the thermal efficiency of the solar pond is directly proportional to the NCZ thickness, bottom reflectivity, and water turbidity.
-And with the increasing thickness of the NCZ, the thermal efficiency of the solar pond η increased initially and then decreased.
-This is due to the fact that higher heat loss with a thin NCZ and more solar radiation being shielded against with a thicker NCZ.
-As evident in Fig. 7, the maximum value of the thermal efficiency obtained was with 0.8 m–1.0 m NCZ thickness.
+And with the increasing thickness of the NCZ, the thermal efficiency of the solar pond

 Figs. 7a and 7b show that the thermal efficiency of solar pond increases first and then decreases with the NCZ thickness.
 That is because the thermal efficiency of the solar pond is closely related to the NCZ thickness.
 The thermal insulation performance of NCZ is weaker and the heat of the LCZ is also easily lost to the air when there is a less thickness.
 So, the thermal efficiency of the solar pond is lower.
 Moreover, both the thermal insulation performance of the NCZ and the thermal efficiency of the solar pond are gradually improved with the NCZ thickness increases.
 However, the amount of heat storage in LCZ reduced with the increase of NCZ thickness because of the radiation transmission decreased with the increase of NCZ thickness.
 Therefore, a critical NCZ thickness threshold is existed.
 When the NCZ thickness is greater than this critical threshold, the thermal efficiency of the solar pond decreased with the increase of NCZ thickness.